Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Observations and Imaging Procedures

 \subsection{Self-calibration and CLEAN Imaging}

 To improve the signal-to-noise ratio (SNR) of the images by correcting a systematic gain error, we apply a phase-only self-calibration ($\tt calmode = p$) with a CLEAN model as a reference calibrator for each dataset.
-The CLEAN model was produced by using multi-frequency synthesis \citep[$\tt nterm = 1$;][]{rauMultiscaleMultifrequencyDeconvolution2011} and multi-scale approach \citep{cornwell_multiscale_2008} with scale parameters of $[0, 1, 3] \times \theta_{\rm cl}$ ($\theta_{\rm cl}$ is CLEAN beam size) on $\tt CASA$ version 6.5.0.
-In the self-calibration process, we employed a Briggs robust parameter of 0.5 for the imaging and CASA task $\tt gaincal$ to average whole scans ($\tt solint = inf$).
-These processes for Band 3 and 4 datasets provided SNRs in the final reconstructed images of 8 and 11, respectively, which reached slight improvements of 1.2 in SNR compared with a non-self-calibrated CLEAN image and mitigated patchy artifacts outside the region of source emission.
+The CLEAN model was produced by using multi-frequency synthesis \citep[$\tt nterm = 1$;][]{rauMultiscaleMultifrequencyDeconvolution2011} and multi-scale approach \citep{cornwell_multiscale_2008} with scale parameters of $[0, 1, 3] \times \theta_{\rm cl}$ (where $\theta_{\rm cl}$ is the CLEAN beam size) on $\tt CASA$ version 6.5.0.
+In the self-calibration process, we employed a Briggs robustness parameter of 0.5 for the imaging and CASA task $\tt gaincal$ to average whole scans ($\tt solint = inf$).
+These processes for the Band 3 and 4 datasets provided SNRs in the final reconstructed images of 8 and 11, respectively, which reached slight improvements of 1.2 in SNR compared with a non-self-calibrated CLEAN image and mitigated patchy artifacts outside the region of source emission.
 The final restored CLEAN images provided a beam size of $0\farcs103 \times 0\farcs068 ~ (\rm PA = -77^{\circ})$ for Band 3 and $0\farcs064 \times 0\farcs042 ~ (\rm PA = 84^{\circ})$ for Band 4.
-The root mean square (RMS) noises, which are measured in off-source area, for Band 3 and 4 provided $36~\mu \rm Jy~beam^{-1}$ and $46~\mu \rm Jy~beam^{-1}$, respectively.
-The obtained sensitivity levels were satisfied with ideal point source sensitivities of $\sim 30-40~\mu \rm Jy~beam^{-1}$ given by the observing setup (Eq.9.8 in ALMA Technical Handbook).
-Further description of the CLEAN images is given in the appendix \ref{appendix:clean_images}, and the corresponding images are shown in the figure \ref{fig:clean_images}.
+The rms noise values, which are measured in off-source areas, for Bands 3 and 4 were $36~\mu \rm Jy~beam^{-1}$ and $46~\mu \rm Jy~beam^{-1}$, respectively.
+The obtained sensitivity levels were satisfactory, with ideal point-source sensitivities of $\sim 30-40~\mu \rm Jy~beam^{-1}$ given by the observing setup (Equation (9.8) in the ALMA Technical Handbook).
+Further description of the CLEAN images is given in Appendix \ref{appendix:clean_images}, and the corresponding images are shown in Figure \ref{fig:clean_images}.